-Do you want to boost your blog traffic, increase social shares and comments, skyrocket your email opt-ins, and boost your sales conversion rate, and really help stamp some serious authority on your blog?
+Do you want to boost your blog traffic, increase social shares and comments, skyrocket your email opt-ins, and boost your conversions, and, really help stamp some authority on your blog?

-And don’t worry, I’m not going to lecture you again on how to create great blog content.
-What I do want to share with you, however, is some advice on creating one specific type of content for your blog that will seriously attract all of the things I mentioned above.
+And don’t worry, I’m not about to lecture you on how to create great blog content.
+What I do want to share with you here today, however, is some tips and advice on creating one very specific type of content for your blog that will seriously attract all of the things I mentioned above and more.

-An expert roundup post is an article that is made up of 80% content created by other bloggers and experts, and 20% created by you.
+An expert roundup post is an article that is made up of let’s say 80% content created by bloggers and experts that you invite, and 20% created by you.

-Here are some fine examples of successful expert roundup posts.
+Here are some perfect examples of great expert roundup posts some bloggers have created.